-7 things to include in the brief to your proofreader
+7 things to include in the brief to your copyeditor or proofreader

 Congratulations!
-You’ve made the business decision to hire a proofreader to get your written material in good shape.
+You’ve made the business decision to hire an editor or proofreader to get your written material in good shape.
 Now what?
-The next step is to put together a brief that will show your proofreader what it is you would like them to do.
+The next step is to put together a brief that will show them what it is you would like them to do.
 This will help you find the right person, and it will let them hit the ground running once you hire them.

 First things first: what exactly do you need – a proofreader or a copyeditor?
-My previous article on what each does and at what stage of the process covers that.
+My earlier blog post on what each does and at what stage of the process covers that.
 For now, we’ll use the term editor to mean both.
 Compiling your brief may help clarify this, so let’s get started.

 There are 7 things that an editor will need to know before working on your documents.
 You don’t need to write a fancy brief on letterheaded paper; a simple email will do the job.
-Here is what an editor would like to know to prepare an accurate quote for your job:
+Here’s what an editor would like to know to prepare an accurate quote for your job.

 1. Level of editing required

-Other useful information is whether it has been written by more than one person.
+Other useful information is whether it has been written by more than one author.
 Often business reports are compiled with input from multiple authors (or team members).
-For some of your authors, English might not be the language they’re most comfortable writing in.
-If they have not been working off a particular style guide or template, you may also want your editor to look out for consistency issues.
+For some of your authors, English might not be their first language.
+If they have not been working in line with a particular style guide or template, you may also want your editor to look out for consistency issues.

 2. Length of document